R&D in the printing Industry is perhaps seeing the biggest development in innovation since the industrial revolution.

 The printing industry is battling to overcome many hurdles in terms of its efficiencies and impact on the wider environment.
 R&D has been essential in giving printing firms the time and space to design and develop solutions to the following challenges:

-Reducing the environmental impact of printing
+How can R&D reduce the environmental impact of printing?

 Printing firms have long had an obligation to minimise their impact on the environment.
 By taking the time to implement a formal environmental management system, printing businesses can reduce overheads, utilise resources more efficiently and find it easier to comply with environmental legislation.
 This all leads to an enhanced reputation among clients, competitors and stakeholders that place increasing importance on eco-issues.